go-gremlins/gremlins/README.md

 $ GREMLINS_UNLEASH_DRY_RUN=true gremlins unleash
 ```

-<u>3.
-Configuration File</u>
+#### Configuration File

-The configuration must be named `.gremlins.yaml` and must be in the following format:
+Gremlins configuration files are in YAML format, and must be named `.gremlins.yaml` and must respect the
+following structure:

 ```yaml
 unleash: